Dene33/video_to_bvh/README.md

 # video_to_bvh
-Convert human motion from video to .bvh
+Convert human motion from video to .bvh with Google Colab

 ## Usage
 ### 1. Open video_to_bvh.ipynb in Google Colab